 In terms of what you can actually find on FHAloans.com, the site offers comprehensive guides, calculators, and resources you can use to better educate yourself about FHA loans.
 Most notably, through a series of simple questions, you can learn whether or not you’re eligible for FHA loans in the first place.

-However, it’s important to note that FHAloans.com is not a lender itself.
+It’s important to note that FHAloans.com isn’t a lender itself.
 Instead, it acts as a connecting force between you and FHA loan lenders.
 However, this only encapsulates part of what the site does.
-It also offers a variety of tools and resources you can use to learn about FHA loans, your eligibility, and all sorts of other aspects related to FHA loans.
+It also offers a variety of tools and resources you can use to learn about FHA loans and your eligibility.

 Specifically, you can find the following tools and resources on FHAloans.com: